Interlacing sequences resulting from an interval split-merge dynamics and the induced probability measures: Introduction

-Thus we split each interval $(a_{n-1,k-1},a_{n-1,k}]$ of the partition $\calP_{n-1}$ into two subintervals, with proportions $1-p_{n,k}$ on the left and $p_{n,k}$ on the right, and then we merge the resulting subintervals at the break points of $\calP_{n-1}$.
-We call this process \textit{fragmentation with erasure} because each interval of the partition $\calP_{n-1}$ is fragmented by adding a new point inside it, but then the break points of $\calP_{n-1}$ are erased.
 The cases where $p_{n,k}=0$ or $p_{n,k}=1$ for some $n$ and $k$ are allowed: in such cases some intervals of the partition will be empty, but we continue to list them `with multiplicity'.
 We use the same formula~\eqref{eq:induc-rand} for the dynamics of the break points in all cases.